Faculty Qualifications

 Business communication faculty may normally be excluded from these analyses to the extent they are teaching business communications classes in writing and speaking.
 The same applies to faculty in the business unit teaching general education classes.
 If these faculty members teach traditional business subjects they would be included in Standard 3 analyses to the extent of this teaching.
 Clear disclosure of the treatment of such faculty housed in the business school should be provided.

 Standard 3 provides a non-exhaustive list of activities normally expected of SA, PA, and SP status.
-While the standard does not specifically require publication of peer- or editorial-reviewed journal articles, schools normally are expected to have guidelines and criteria consistent with their mission and their peers.
+SA faculty are normally expected to produce some peer-reviewed journal articles, related to their field of teaching as part of their portfolio of scholarship.
+SP faculty are normally expected to produce practice, applied, or pedagogical publications related to their field of teaching as part of their portfolio of scholarship.
+PA faculty sustain currency and relevancy through professional engagement, interaction, and activities related to their field of teaching.
+While some schools may include a publication requirement for PA faculty, this is not an expectation within the standards.
 A peer review team may question a school’s criteria if it appears the criteria are not in alignment with the school’s mission and peer institutions.
 Note that Standard 8 does require that “A significant cross section of faculty in the school and each discipline is engaged in the production of intellectual contributions, relying heavily on participating faculty.”

 “Peer reviewed journal” articles (including equivalents as scholarly books, research monographs, or sections/chapters of such publications subject to peer review) have traditionally been the most respected form of research and publication outcomes across the academic community.
 The production of peer review journal articles is a key way in which faculty maintain currency and expertise in their field.
 Thus, all schools are expected to have some high-quality peer-reviewed journal articles in their portfolio of intellectual contributions.
 The type of peer review journal articles should be aligned with their school’s mission.
 Schools with primarily teaching missions may produce more high-quality applied and pedagogical research, while schools offering research master’s and doctoral degrees are expected to produce a greater percentage of high-quality basic research.